inumella-sricharan/PPI-prediction-in-saccharomyces-cerevisiae/README.md

  Analysis of protein interactions.
 Figuring out important proteins according to the graph structure.
 Link prediction with graph convolutional networks.

 ### <ins>Intro:</ins> <br>
 This is project is about predicting physical protein interactions of the baker's yeast organism(saccharomyces cerevisiae).
+(I hardly know anything about biology but, decided to make a dent in this)

 ### <ins>EDA:</ins> <br>
 The EDA was done on interactions with confidence score >= 700.
 For 3 key reasons:<br>